aaronwmorris/indi-allsky/README.md

 If you have an INDI supported camera from a vendor not listed, open an enhancement request and I can work with you to support the camera.

+## Gotchas
+Common problems you might run into.

+* The indi-allsky python processes consume ~500MB of RAM.
+    * 1K (1920x1080) x264 encoding with ffmpeg requires an additional ~500MB of RAM.
+1GB of RAM should be the bare minimum system memory.
+You should also have 100-200MB of additional swap space to prevent running out of memory during encoding.
+    * 4K (3840x2160) x264 encoding requires an additional 2+GB of RAM.
+4GB of RAM should be the minimum system memory.
+* The x264 codec is has a maximum frame size of 4096×2304.
+If your camera generates images larger than this, you will need to scale the frames or use the Region of Interest (RoI) options to reduce the frame size.
+    * The RaspberryPi HQ camera has a bin1 image size of 4056x3040.
+Setting IMAGE_SCALE to 75 in the config results in a image size of 3042x2280.

 ## File Transfer

 indi-allsky supports several file transfer methods.
 Additional file transfer methods are planned such as direct to YouTube uploads.